rkingett/myblog/content/writing/nonfiction/the-colonization-of-confidence.md

 Leo reads.
 It's a piece about his grandmother's kitchen.
 He describes the smell of collard greens as *a heavy, green blanket that wrestled the air into submission.* He describes her laugh as *a rusted hinge that still worked perfectly.*

 It is beautiful.
-It is jagged.
+It is imperfect.
 It stops me cold.

 When he finishes, there is a silence.
 Not the reverent silence of a shared emotional impact, but the uncomfortable, shifting silence of a boardroom that has just been shown a graph with a downward trend.